St. Louis Man Sentenced For Failure To Register As A Sex Offender

-The investigation was handled by the United States Marshals Service.
-This case was prosecuted by Assistant United States Attorney Daniel T. Kapsak.
+The case was investigated by the United States Marshals Service and prosecuted by Assistant United States Attorney Daniel T. Kapsak.